Traumatic asphyxia: Diagnosis

 Patients are seen with a cyanotic discoloration of the shoulder skin and neck and face, jugular distention, bulging of the eyeballs, and swelling of the tongue and lips.
-The latter two are resultants of edema, caused by excessive blood accumulating the veins of the head and neck and venous stasis.
+The latter two are resultants of edema, caused by excessive blood accumulating in the veins of the head and neck and venous stasis.

 Prognosis

 For individuals who survive the initial crush injury, survival rates are high for traumatic asphyxia.